Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-This is all about the Limit to List Property setting of the Combo Box.
-When this property value is set to Yes, you cannot type a new value, other than what you already have, into the combo box control.
-The user is forced to select/type an existing item from the drop-down list of the combo box.
+This discussion focuses on the Limit to List property of the Combo Box.
+When this property is set to Yes, users cannot enter new values directly into the combo box; they are restricted to selecting from the existing list.

 An Easy Solution.

-But, we can make it very easy for the user with a VBA Program.
-The user can type a new value into the combo box itself and with his/her permission, we can add the new item in the source table and refresh the combo box instantly.
+However, we can make this process much easier for the user with a small VBA program.
+Instead of forcing them to open a separate form, the user can simply type the new value directly into the combo box.
+With their permission, the program will add the new entry to the source table and refresh the combo box instantly.

 The VBA Program.